by Marc Nieper-Wißkirchen

 The final concept we need to explain are macros for

-form.
-Like define-syntax
+the cfg form.
+Like define-syntax is

 used to define Scheme macros, we use

-definition here, which is an ordinary Scheme definition and of the following form:
+the define-cfg-syntax definition here, which is an ordinary Scheme definition and of the following form:

 (define-cfg-syntax cfg keyword transformer expression)